Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Decentralized Information

-\textbf{Proof.} (i)-(ii) Once we have a decoupled model, continuity and existence follows by the similar argument as in the proof of Lemma \ref{contLemma11}, Lemma \ref{compactnessLemma11} and Theorem~\ref{contConvPathM} (since the marginals are not fixed in this setup): Let $\{\zeta_n\}_n$ be a sequence in $\Gamma_{DWS}$ such that $\zeta_n \to \zeta$.
-Then arguing as in the proof of Theorem~\ref{contConvPathM}, it is easy to see that the solution $X^n$ (of (\ref{sde11})) associated to $\zeta_n$ converges to the solution $X$ (of (\ref{sde11})) associated to $\zeta$\,.
-Also, since $g^i$, $i=1,\dots ,N$ are bounded and continuous, arguing as in the proof of Lemma~\ref{SomnathLemma}, it follows that $\frac{d{\bf P}}{d{\bf Q}}(X_{[0,t]}^n,\bf{Y}_{[0,t]})$ converges to $\frac{d{\bf P}}{d{\bf Q}}(X_{[0,t]},\bf{Y}_{[0,t]})$\,.
+as a function of policy is continuous over the space of wide-sense admissible policies $\Udws$. \item[(ii)] There exists an optimal control policy in $\Udws$. \item[(iii)] For every $\epsilon > 0$, there exists an ordinary piece-wise constant control policy in $\Udws$ which is $\epsilon$-optimal. \end{itemize} \end{theorem} \textbf{Proof.} (i)-(ii) Once we have a decoupled model, continuity and existence follows by the similar argument as in the proof of Lemma \ref{contLemma11}, Lemma \ref{compactnessLemma11} and Theorem~\ref{contConvPathM} (since the signal process $X_{\cdot}$ is not fixed in this setup): Let $\{{\bf m}^n\}$ be a sequence in $\Udws$ such that ${\bf m}^n \to {\bf m}$.
+Then arguing as in the proof of Theorem~\ref{contConvPathM}, it is easy to see that the solution $X^n$ of (\ref{sde11}) associated to ${\bf m}^n$ converges to the solution $X$ of (\ref{sde11}) associated to ${\bf m}$\,.
+Also, since $g^i$, $i=1,\dots ,N$ are bounded and continuous, arguing as in the proof of Lemma~\ref{SomnathLemma}, it follows that $\frac{d{P}}{d{Q}}(X_{[0,T]}^n,\bf{Y}_{[0,T]})$ converges to $\frac{d{P}}{d{Q}}(X_{[0,T]},\bf{Y}_{[0,T]})$\,.
 Now, following the steps as in the proof of Lemma~\ref{contLemma11}, we obtain the continuity of the value\,.

-Each $\zeta\in \Gamma_{DWS}$ is a product measure across agents, and this set of measures is weakly compact as each coordinate is so (e.g. by \cite[Theorem 4.5]{saldiyukselGeoInfoStructure}) and since the independence of the measures on $Y^i_t,U^i_t$ from future increments is preserved under weak convergence, see e.g. the proof of \cite[Lemma 2.3]{FlPa82}).
+Each ${\bf m}\in \Udws$ is a product measure across agents, and this set of measures is weakly compact as each coordinate is so (e.g. by \cite[Theorem 4.5]{saldiyukselGeoInfoStructure}) and since the independence of the measures on $Y^i_t,U^i_t$ from future increments is preserved under weak convergence, see e.g. the proof of \cite[Lemma 2.3]{FlPa82}).
 These lead to the compactness-continuity conditions and accordingly an existence result for optimal policies follows.

-(iii) For each agent, by showing that the set of non-anticipative measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ which have quantized support (in both time and control) is dense (see Theorem \ref{existencewithMeasTransformation}), we have that piece-wise constant control policies which are non-anticipative are near optimal for the product measure as well.
+(iii) For each agent, by showing that the set of non-anticipative measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ (with fixed marginal on $C([0, T]\times \mathbb{R}^{M})$ be the Wiener measure) which have quantized support (in both time and control) is dense (as in Theorem \ref{existencewithMeasTransformation}), we have that piece-wise constant control policies which are non-anticipative are near optimal for the product measure as well.
 This allows one to approximate a continuous-time process with a (sampled) discrete-time process and the machinery developed for discrete-time optimal control will be applicable.